reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

   All on a single
   Line like this

 It will look like this on the web:

-| This text will Be Rendered All on a single Line like this
+This text will Be Rendered All on a single Line like this

 To keep the text on separate lines, use the "|" with a space at the beginning of each new line.
 Example::

   One line of blank space above and below text

   | This text will
   | Be
   | Rendered
   | On separate lines
   | Like this

+It will look like this on the web:

   | This text will
   | Be
   | Rendered
   | On separate lines
   | Like this

 Here is some more information on `line blocks <http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html#line-blocks>`_.